Kautenja/playing-mario-with-deep-reinforcement-learning/paper/src/md/04-Results.md

 (cumulative) seen by the agent.
 The loss increases as the agent begins to explore and locate the optimal policy.
 Once the policy is found, the loss converges over $\approx 500$ episodes resulting in an agent with master competency.
-Although this learning curve suggest that Double \ac{DDQN}
+Although this learning curve suggests that Double \ac{DDQN}
-produces a clean learning signal, games with complicated reward schemes or noisy inputs result in a far noisier output signal.
+produces a clean learning signal, games with complicated reward schemes or noisy inputs result in a more erratic output signal.

 \begin{figure}[!ht]
 \centering